microsoft/react-native-devblog/blogposts/2025-01-27-2025-new-architecture-on-76-and-77.md

 Have more questions?
 Check out the [New Architecture FAQ](https://microsoft.github.io/react-native-windows/docs/new-architecture#faq)!

-## 🛠️ Steps on creating on New Architecture application
+## 🛠️ Steps on creating on New Architecture application on 0.77

 Let's dive into creating a new architecture application.
+These steps are tailored for version 0.77, but you can visit our [Getting Started page](https://microsoft.github.io/react-native-windows/docs/getting-started) for guidance on other versions.
 You'll find the steps below are almost exactly the same as creating an old architecture application - with the only change being is specifying a new architecture template in step 4.

 1. Create a new React Native Project